trentm/node-tabula/README.md

 ```

+# `tabula` CLI

+There is also a `tabula` CLI that can be used for emitting a table
+from a stream of JSON objects (or a single JSON array).
+E.g.:

+    $ echo '[{"name":"trent","age":38}, {"name":"ewan","age":4}]' | tabula
+    NAME   AGE
+    trent  38
+    ewan   4

+    # column selection
+    $ echo '[{"name":"trent","age":38}, {"name":"ewan","age":4}]' | tabula name
+    NAME
+    trent
+    ewan

+    # sorting
+    $ echo '[{"name":"trent","age":38}, {"name":"ewan","age":4}]' | tabula -s age
+    NAME   AGE
+    ewan   4
+    trent  38

 # TODO

 - Describe the "opinions", features and limitations of this module.

 - `tabula` CLI for piping in a JSON array of objects, or stream of objects.
+    - streaming
+    - option for skipping non-JSON lines (e.g. for bunyan logs)
+    - option for non-JSON input? e.g. space separated ('json -ga foo bar'
+      output, output from other table-emitting things, perhaps then 2-space
+      or more separated), naive-csv
+    - separate tabula-cli module?
+    - test cases

 - Merge this with [node-tab](https://github.com/davepacheco/node-tab) if
   reasonable.
 I have some PR work for it (that I haven't completed) to add some